SanderWooning/keras-UNET-OCT/README.md

 # RPE Drusen Complex Segmentation by UNET

-This program has been written for the internship in Erasmus MC
+This repo is put together for automatically segmenting the RPE-complex with a convolutional neural network based on the Unet architecture.